-Here in Texas, though, you’d think the Public Utilities Commission would call out and punish companies who engage in unethical or unfair marketing practices, right?
+In Texas you’d think the Public Utilities Commission (PUCT) would punish companies who engage in unethical or unfair marketing practices.
 Well, it’s tough for the market to choose when these guys trying to game the system go unpunished.

 It’s not that the energy companies don’t get caught doing those things listed above – they definitely do – they just don’t get punished for it.
 It’s far more egregious for gas companies than electric ones, but it still happens in the electric sector.

 What happens when these companies do get fined?
 They lobby the state to get rid of the PowerToChoose site entirely, arguing that customers are somehow better off in the dark.